 Which are you?

 As you read our findings, our hope is that you felt a strong connection to one of the profiles.
 Good or bad, it’s important to understand who you are as a business owner.
 Recognizing your own strengths and weaknesses, as well as those within your fellow community of small business owners, is what will help propel everyone towards innovation and improvement.
-To read the whole survey analysis and find out more about who small business owners are click here.
 Which profile do you identify with the most and why?
 Comment below.